«Medicata» — the eRx platform with all-in-one app for prescribed medications

 We've launched several PR and promo campaigns to draw attention to the platform and mobile app

-We had connected nearly 50% of all pharmacies across the region in 3 months.
-Everything looked perfect from a technical point of view - all systems have been connected and worked fine.
+Nearly 50% of all pharmacies were connected across the region in 3 months.
+Everything looked perfect from a technical point of view - all systems have been integrated and worked fine.
 But key indicators - eRx issued, eRx usage in pharmacies, has been less from projected targets.
-We've started digging - conducted meetings with practitioners, and pharmacists, gathered focus groups with patients, and figured out a list of issues.
+I've started digging - conducted meetings with practitioners, and pharmacists, gathered focus groups with patients, and figured out a list of issues.

 Problems and challenges